MkumaranLakshmi/JBPM-HardwarePurchaseApplication/JBPM-HardwarePurchaseApplication/README.md

 User name | Role
 ------------ | -------------
-maciek |
+muthukumaran |
-tihomir | apple, lenovo, dell, others krisv | manager
+logistics | IBM, Cisco, HP, others murugan | manager

 What is important here is that groups for tihomir corresponds to available hardware suppliers that are represented as groups in business processes.